RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Why is are Python loops slow?
+- Why are Python loops slow?
 - Why is NumPy often faster than raw Python?
 - How can processing rows of a Pandas data table be made faster?